kittisuw/gcp-load-balancing-session-affinity/README.md

 > Rebuild with run container:$ docker-compose -p testapp up -d --build
 ### Step 7 —  Creat Loadbalance
 ### 7.1 - Create Unmanage Instace group for grouping 2 VMs name uig01
+7.1.1 - Click Create instance group

 ![g1](img/group-01.png)
+7.1.2 - Click New Unmanaged Instance group
+- name : ug-01
+- Location : #Region and Zone that VMs are locate
+- Port numbers : #Port of container
+- VM instance : #Destination VMs that you would like to add in group

 ![g2](img/group-02.png)
 > limitation of Unmanage Instance group is all VMs instance are locate only one zone